 Don't get lost in the crowd: Odds are, whichever parade you chose will be pretty crowded.
 Choose a meeting place just in case one of your group gets separated from the rest, and write your child's name and phone number on their shirt tag or give them a card with that information on it to keep in their pocket for the day.
 Stay in touch with older kids with a cell phone and check in with each other throughout the day.

 Teach your children well: Use Mardi Gras as a learning opportunity.
 Teach everyone about the historical and traditional significance of the parade, masks, and colors—gold for power, green for faith, and purple for justice—or take them to Mardi Gras World to learn about krewes and see how the floats are built.
-(Tickets are $19.95 for adults, $12.95 for children ages 2 to 11, and $15.95 for seniors over age 65).
+(Tickets are $19.95 for adults, $12.95 for children ages 2 to 11, and $15.95 for students with a valid college ID and seniors over age 65).

 We want to know: Did you ever bring your kids to Mardi Gras, or did you go as a youngster with your own family?